Upgrade Launches Unique Rewards Checking Account

 Upgrade customers earn 2% cash back on common everyday expenses (convenience stores, drugstores, gas stations, restaurants - including deliveries) and recurring payments (utilities, phone, cable, monthly subscriptions including streaming services), and unlimited 1% cash back on all other debit card charges.
 2% cash back is limited to $500 in rewards per calendar year.

 Upgrade is a neobank that offers affordable and responsible credit to mainstream consumers through personal loans and cards, together with a rewards checking account and credit monitoring and education tools that help consumers better understand and manage their money.
 Over $4 billion in loans and cards have been originated by the Upgrade platform since inception in 2017.
 Upgrade is headquartered in San Francisco, California, with a service center in Phoenix, Arizona, and a technology center in Montreal, Canada.
 Upgrade’s Rewards Checking accounts are provided by Cross River Bank, a New Jersey State Chartered Commercial Bank, Member FDIC, Equal Housing Lender.
 Upgrade VISA® Debit Cards are issued by Cross River Bank, pursuant to a license from Visa U.S.A.
 Inc. Personal Credit Lines are issued by Cross River Bank.
 Upgrade Card is issued by Sutton Bank, Member FDIC, pursuant to a license from Visa U.S.A.
-Inc. Rewards associated with Upgrade cards, when applicable, are provided by Upgrade, Inc. Personal Loans and Auto Refinance Loans are made by Upgrade's lending partners.
+Inc. Rewards associated with Upgrade cards, when applicable, are provided by Upgrade, Inc. Personal Loans and Auto Refinance Loans are made by Upgrade's bank partners.
 More information is available at: https://www.upgrade.com.